-The board members of limited liability company and joint stock company may be either Slovak or foreign individuals.
+The board members may be either a Slovak or foreign individual or company (except for members of bodies statutory supervisory bodies in a joint stock company or a limited liability company).
 Individuals must meet several requirements, for example, they must be 18 years of age, have a clean criminal record, consent with their registration, and fulfil other conditions imposed by law.
-Members of the supervisory bodies may at the same time not be the members of the BoD.